Davidt001/fire-grass-water/README.md

 ### Features Left to Implement

 - Another feature idea I would like to implement is to add icons or images instead of the buttons to make the game more responsive and fun.
--I would also like to make the game more responsive on mobile devices.
+-I would also like to add some animations for each element while it is selected.

 ## Testing